 There is a variety of tools for roadmaps creation.
-You could probably create your roadmap on a single excel spreadsheet or you could choose from several stand-alone services like:
+You could probably create your roadmap on existing pages of your excel spreadsheet or you could choose from several stand-alone services like:

 Whiteboards for Confluence is your Confluence roadmap planner.
-You can easily generate roadmaps using post-its, lines, text elements, as well as basic dependencies if necessary or test ready-to-use roadmap templates from our template library.
+You can easily generate roadmaps on new pages using sticky notes, lines, text elements, as well as basic dependencies if necessary, add other macros to better visualize your processes, or test ready-to-use roadmap templates from our template library.

-Roadmaps created in Whiteboards can be easily embedded into your Confluence pages to support your strategy content easily.
+Roadmaps created in Whiteboards can be easily embedded into your existing pages on Confluence to support your strategy content easily.
 This way, you can create executive visual roadmaps and actively collaborate with investors or management to get their buy-in.

 Creating Roadmap in Jira

-For Product Managers who have all epics, and tasks already created in Jira and need a more detailed roadmap supported by more advanced Jira integration, we recommend Whiteboards for Jira.
+For a Product Manager who has all epics, and tasks already created in Jira and needs a more detailed roadmap supported by more advanced Jira integration, we recommend Whiteboards for Jira.

 This app is fully integrated with Jira and allows importing existing issues from Jira onto the board and converting post-its into Jira issues if a milestone needs to be added during the conversation or planning.
 Additionally, you can make changes to issue values on the board, and the outcomes will be automatically reflected in your Jira, avoiding duplication of work.